 The website of the project is accessible here.

-- Study on the state of play of court staff training in EU law and promotion of cooperation between court staff training providers at EU level, assigned to a consortium of the EIPA European Centre for Judges and Lawyers, Justice Coopération Internationale (JCI, France), the Scottish Court Services (United Kingdom), the Centro de Estudios Juridicos (Spain), the Krajowa Szkoła Sądownictwa i Prokuratury (Poland) and Saxony's Staatsministerium der Justiz und für Europa (Germany):
+- Study on the state of play of court staff training in EU law and promotion of cooperation between court staff training providers at EU level, assigned to a consortium of the EIPA European Centre for Judges and Lawyers, Justice Coopération Internationale (JCI, France), the Centro de Estudios Juridicos (Spain), the Krajowa Szkoła Sądownictwa i Prokuratury (Poland) and Saxony's Staatsministerium der Justiz und für Europa (Germany):

-A summary of EU court staff's main tasks and roles can be found in this table.
+A summary of EU court staff's main tasks and roles can be found in this table(383 Kb).
 The detailed description of the court staff's tasks in each Member State will be published soon on the Member States' pages of the Portal.

 The description of the court staff's training systems in the Member States will be published in the section "Training of legal practitioners at national level" of the Portal.